Home > Services > Special Projects > Refurbishment of Parade and Canal Square

 The Canal Square design is based on converting the area into a paved plaza with a loading bay located on Rose Inn Street:

-• The ESB Sub Station currently located there will be claded to reduce the negative visual impact that it currently projects.
+• The ESB Sub Station claded to reduce the negative visual impact that it currently projects.

-• The gated entrance to Canal Walk will be removed to allow a free lowing connection to Canal Walk.
+• The gated entrance to Canal Walk removed to allow a free lowing connection to Canal Walk.

-• Public seating and lighting will be installed to provide an inviting ambiance for the new plaza.
+• Public seating and lighting installed to provide an inviting ambiance for the new plaza.

 Canal Walk